Best Practices and Tips for Shooting Smartphone Videos

 Step 7: Be Prepared for the Shoot

 Before you begin recording your videos, make sure that you have all of the gear, props, scripts, actors, and shooting locations ready to go.
 Additionally, make sure your phone is charged and that you have enough memory available to store the footage.
-High definition (HD) video files can get large and will drain a battery quickly.
+High-definition (HD) video files can get large and will drain a battery quickly.

 Best Practices